Bathstore

-Bathstore was brought into The Range stores from 26 September 2025, starting at the Milton Keynes branch.

 History

 Bathstore was established in 1990 by Patrick Riley and Nico de Beer, with the idea to bring quality design-led bathrooms to more customers.
 The company published one catalogue that contained all its products for the complete bathroom, with retail prices.
 The ethos was to focus on the homeowner, rather than the trade buyer.

 In June 2003, the company was acquired for an undisclosed sum by Wolseley, a distributor of plumbing supplies and building materials.

 Bathstore launched its first television advertising campaign in December 2006.
 In November 2007, its television advertisements used CGI technology for the first time, incorporating water animation to bring life and movement to the products being showcased.
 These advertisements were voiced by the star from Spooks and Cold Feet, Hermione Norris.

 The company was nominated and shortlisted for the Retail Week Awards as Best Specialist Retailer in 2007 and 2008.

 A period of rapid expansion and brand development under the leadership of executive chairman Nick Nearchou established the business as a speciality bathroom retailer, with more than 150 showrooms in the United Kingdom by the end of 2007.
 In 2009, the warehousing and delivery operation was transferred to DHL Supply Chain, at their facility at the Daventry International Railfreight Terminal near Crick.

 In May 2012, Wolseley sold Bathstore to the turnaround specialist Endless LLP for £15 million cash, in order to focus on core wholesale businesses.
 At that time there were over 160 stores.

 In June 2014, Endless sold Bathstore in a management buyout led by chief executive Gary Favell, backed by American private finance.
 The price was not disclosed, although The Telegraph reported that Endless had made a five-fold return on its investment.

 In April 2017, the company branched out into kitchens and bedrooms: they opened two new Haus Stores in Farnborough and Lakeside, having acquired two former Betta Living premises.